 We’ve got you covered, and without further ado, here are the best pop filters for your Blue Yeti microphone in relation to price.

 The Auphonix pop filter is made in both 4″ & 6″ screen diameters, both of which are big enough to occupy the surrounding area of the microphone’s head.

 The simple clamp is designed to sit snuggly to the side of the Yeti stand, all that’s left is to tighten it up.
 The other advantage of the clamp is it can be attached to other mic stands of different shapes and sizes.

 The gooseneck is easy to move at different angles but also keeps its rigidity when selecting the desired position (it stays in place and does not drop).

 A good budget pop filter that does exactly what it says on the box.

-Has a 360° degree flexible gooseneck that allows for trouble free positioning and placement, yet strong enough to support the weight of the shield.
+The HDE pop filter, a 360° flexible gooseneck that allows for trouble free positioning and placement, yet strong enough to support the weight of the shield.

-The clamp is designed to attach to most mics including desktop USB microphones (hint, the Blue Yeti) and screws on easily.
+The clamp is designed to attach to most mics including desktop USB microphones and screws on easily.

 - Shield diameter: 6-inch

 A pleasant listening experience is paramount and puts your listeners at ease as they listen to what is being said in comfort.
 Therefore, selecting any of these filters will help deal with those unwanted popping noises that ruin your hard work.